 The pandemic has forced many Americans to tighten their wallets and reconsider living arrangements.
 National rent prices increased by 11.3% in 2021 compared to the previous year.
 This upwards trend in rent increases continued into the first few months of 2022, with larger cities experiencing double-digit growth.

 New York, California, Florida, and Indiana saw big spikes in rent prices.
 The monthly rent for a one-bedroom in New York City is up by 40%, and major metros in California are raising rent prices by 25% for a one-bedroom rental unit.
-Other cities in Florida are seeing an average rent increase between 24% to 30% for single-bedroom units compared to the previous year.
+Other cities in Florida are seeing an average rental increase between 24% to 30% for single-bedroom units compared to the previous year.

 Rent Prices - Year-over-Year % Change for 1 and 2 Bedroom (Top 25 Rental Markets)